 The first video editing software

-The first ever video editing software, “The Harry”, was released by British technology company Quantel in 1985.
+The first-ever video editing software, “The Harry”, was released by British technology company Quantel in 1985.
 All video editing prior to the development of “The Harry” video editing was done through analog means and was almost exclusively for professional use, as the costs and time associated with editing videos made the process economically unfeasible for the average person.
 However, “The Harry” allowed users to edit videos through a composing system/non-linear editor.
-While this editor could only record 80 seconds of video footage, it did so in real time and represented a monumental breakthrough in the video editing industry.
+While this editor could only record 80 seconds of video footage, it did so in real-time and represented a monumental breakthrough in the video editing industry.

-Comparatively, Adobe released their first video editing software, Premier 1.0, in accordance with the release of the first Mac computer in 1991.
-As one of the first Quick-Time based video editors on the market, Premier 1.0 allowed users to upload videos in a variety of formats and included 24 transition effects, as well as some photoshop compatibility.
+Comparatively, Adobe released its first video editing software, Premier 1.0, in accordance with the release of the first Mac computer in 1991.
+As one of the first Quick-Time-based video editors on the market, Premier 1.0 allowed users to upload videos in a variety of formats and included 24 transition effects, as well as some photoshop compatibility.
 However, Premier 1.0 was limited in that it could only process videos and images that were 1024 pixels wide or less.
-To give a last comparison concerning the evolution of video editing software, only three features length films had been edited digitally by the year 1994, while this number grew to hundreds only a year later in 1995.
+To give a final comparison concerning the evolution of video editing software, only three features length films had been edited digitally by the year 1994, while this number grew to hundreds only a year later in 1995.
 This market is the first major shift in what is considered the video editing revolution and set the stage for future offerings such as video redaction software.

 The development of video redaction software

 In early 2010, Machine learning techniques opened the door for fully automatic video redaction software.
-These machine learning techniques allowed for the development of automatic video redaction features such as automatic detection, object tracking, ML enhancement options, among a bevy of others.
+These machine learning techniques allowed for the development of automatic video redaction features such as automatic detection, object tracking, and ML enhancement options, among a bevy of others.
 With these machine learning techniques, the time, effort, and cost that had long been associated with manual redaction could be significantly reduced, as these processes could now be automated and completed in a matter of minutes as opposed to days or even weeks.

 As such, many current redaction software programs allow users to redact and enhance videos using both manual and automatic features.
 These automatic redaction software offerings are predicated on two primary features, the object tracking feature and the object detection feature.
 Object tracking greatly improves upon the process of manually redacting video content, as it allows users to draw a box that the system will then follow as opposed to having the user follow the object or image by hand frame by frame.
-Conversely, automatic detection performs redactions on video content automatically, based upon a pop menu or options list that allows users to redact objects in distinct categories ranging from faces, people, license plates, screens, vehicles, and paper.
+Conversely, automatic detection performs redactions on video content automatically, based upon a pop-up menu or options list that allows users to redact objects in distinct categories ranging from faces, people, license plates, screens, vehicles, and paper.